-- Understanding how to prepare travelers for a business trip:
+- Understanding how to prepare travellers for a business trip:

-Download the pre-traveler checklist to share with your business travelers.
+Download the pre-traveller checklist to share with your business travellers.

-- What do you and your travelers look forward to the most about being back on the road?
+- What do you and your travellers look forward to the most about being back on the road?

 Overwhelmingly, our customers said they were really looking forward to making in-person connections.
 Again, and again, corporate travel managers told us the best thing would be to “see and speak to clients, vendors, and colleagues face-to-face.”